pgugger/LandscapeGenomics/China_2018/Exercise2.md

 Finally, let's look more carefully at the `populations` [manual](http://catchenlab.life.illinois.edu/stacks/comp/populations.php).
 Here are some potentially important arguments to consider:

 * `--write_single_snp` to output only one SNP per fragment.
 This could be a good idea to minimize the number of closely linked loci that might be in linkage disequilibrium.
 * `-r` indicates the proportion of samples for which a a locus must have a genotype call and was included above already.
-A value of 0.8 is recommended (see [Paris *et al.* 2017](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12775)).
+A value of 0.8 is recommended but this could depend on many factors (see [Paris *et al.* 2017](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12775)).
 * `-p` to keep only loci found in a at least a certain number of populations.
-It is recommended to use `-p` and `-r` in combination instead of `-m`.
 * `-B` to specify a file with loci that you do not want to include in the output, for example, if you looked at them and think they are not accurate or if it is a locus that doesn't interest you for some reason.
 * `--lnl_lim` to filter low-quality or unlikely loci.
 Higher log-likelihoods (less negative) are better.
 Be careful with this setting; I have noticed that setting filters out many good SNPs.

 Then there are a few options about how to report summary statistics that I do not typically use.
 Instead, I use other population genetics software.
 Finally, you can choose which output file formats you would like, so you can do anaylses in other programs (VCF is useful).

-Edit your `populations` from above command by adding `--write_single_snp`, `-p`, `--lnl_lim`, but do not add `-B` today.
+Edit your `populations` command from above by adding `--write_single_snp`, `-p`, `--lnl_lim`, but do not add `-B` today.
 Do not run yet, but here is how the new `populations` command might look:

 	populations -P ~/Workshop/GBS_Data/Stacks_Output/ -M ~/Workshop/GBS_Data/popmap -t 8 -r 0.8 -p 2 --lnl_lim -50 --write_single_snp --fasta_loci --plink --structure --vcf